Note: If

 meetings for the idea of MOONWALKER were held in Michael’s bedroom at the

-Future’s Kevin Pike.
-Howard later declined the offer to direct, claiming he was
+To The Future’s Kevin Pike.
+Howard later declined the offer to direct, claiming

 Michael

-invited Robert Zemeckis, who had also worked on Back To
+Zemeckis, who had also worked on Back To The Future.
+Unfortunately Zemeckis

-Zemeckis declined to work on the film also.
-Eventually it would be Academy
+declined to work on the film also.
+Eventually it would be Academy Award winner

 Michael